-Staff in our early years have extension experience and training which allows us to help improve outcomes in language and communication for children.
+Staff in our early years have extensive experience and training which allows us to help improve outcomes in language and communication for children.

 'time to talk' is Warwickshire's evidence-based, strategic approach which supports the development of excellent early communication skills.
 The vision is that every child should have the best available opportunities to achieve their potential in speech, language and communication.

 ‘time to talk’ supports children’s communication and language and their personal, social and emotional development; two of the three identified prime areas of development.

 Evidence shows that settings which implement ‘time to talk' achieve a significant improvement in children’s speech, language and communication skills.
 As a 'time to talk' setting with 'enhanced' certification, we aim to:

 - Raise awareness of the importance of communication as the foundation for all learning.